rooklift/fluorine/README.md

 # Thanks

-Thanks to Snaar, Shummie, Ewirkerman, and Lidavidm for helpful discussions. *Fluorine* was developed during the beta phase of Halite 3 despite me not actually being in the beta, so I relied on them for information (with permission of the organisers, of course).
+Thanks to Snaar, Shummie, Ewirkerman, and Lidavidm for helpful discussions. *Fluorine* was developed during the beta phase of Halite 3 despite me not actually being in the beta, so I relied on them for information.